-The training status feature depends on updated assessments of your fitness level, including at least two VO2 max. measurements per week.
+The training status feature depends on updated assessments of your fitness level, including at least one VO2 max. measurements per week (About VO2 Max.
+Estimates, page 30).
 Your VO2 max. estimate is updated after outdoor runs or rides with power during which your heart rate reached at least 70% of your maximum heart rate for several minutes.
 Indoor run activities do not generate a VO2 max. estimate in order to preserve the accuracy of your fitness level trend.
-You can disable VO2 max. recording for ultra run and trail run activities if you do not want those run types to affect your VO2 max. estimate (Activities and App Settings, page 11).
+You can disable VO2 max. recording for ultra run and trail run activities if you do not want those run types to affect your VO2 max. estimate (Activities and App Settings, page 22).